stigmergic/OpenExhibits-ArduinoModule/README.md

 ```

-Once this is running the module can be added to a OpenExhibits project as in this Main.as:
+Once this is running the module can be added to a OpenExhibits project as in this Main.as.
+The main thinkg to notice is the addition of the ArduinoViewer and ArduinoToCMLMapper objects.
+These are responsible for the module and its Graphic interface.
+The main thinkg to notice is the addition of the ArduinoViewer and ArduinoToCMLMapper objects.
+These are responsible for the module and its Graphic interface.
 ```
 package
 {